RanRanZhou/bash-heroku-class/git.md

 	mbp-phil:myproject okcoders$ git status
 	On branch master
 	nothing to commit, working directory clean

+Accomplish both staging with `git add` committing with `git commit` in a single commit by passing the `-a` flag to `git commit`.
+This way it is not necessary to include `git add` as a separate command.

 ## git remote

 An advanced command that manages *remote repositories*.
 A remote repository is a copy of your entire git repository on another machine.